 If I Recognize Them, They’ll Just Want/Expect More

-Don’t be an Ole.
-Recognizing employees once — like Ole telling Lena once — just doesn’t cut it.
+Recognizing employees once just doesn’t cut it.
 We all want to know that our efforts, our contributions, our ideas, and our involvement are appreciated.
 And that our continued efforts, contributions, ideas, and involvement are continually appreciated.

 Here’s a thought: double whatever recognition you're now providing.
-If you provide an employee positive praise once a month, try doing it TWICE a month.
+If you provide someone positive praise once a month, try doing it TWICE a month.
 If you provide praise once a week, try catching someone doing something right TWICE a week.
-The fact of the matter is that in my 30+ years of working with leaders and employees, I have NEVER had an employee complain that their manager provides them with too much recognition and positive reinforcement.
+The fact of the matter is that in my experience, I have NEVER had anyone complain that their leader provides them with too much recognition and positive reinforcement.

 What, Do You Want Me to Recognize Them for Just Showing Up?